 Do Not Take This Charge Lightly

 Any misconduct involving a controlled substance can mean jail time, a large fine and the loss of your driving privileges, not to mention the other effects that stem from a criminal conviction.
 Moreover, if you have repeat felony convictions, you may be subject to increasingly harsh sentences, including longer jail time.

-If you or a loved one has been charged with misconduct involving drugs, contact Central Pennsylvania Drug Attorney Lee S. Cohen, or call (717) 920-2220 or contact us online for your free initial consultation.
+If you or a loved one has been charged with misconduct involving drugs, contact Central Pennsylvania drug attorney Lee S. Cohen at 717-971-1974 or contact us online for your free initial consultation.